 Even better, get other people involved.
 Know anybody with an eagle-eye for detail?
 Ask them to look at it.
 Just make sure that they’re not your colleagues, otherwise, your boss might find out before it’s time (And that can be a disaster).

 Don’t know anybody?
 There are plenty of services out there.
 For example, many academic writing services also do resumes.

-The problem with throwing in the towel at your current place of employment is that you might leave a lot of people in the lurch.
+The problem with quitting your job and throwing in the towel at your current place of employment is that you might leave a lot of people in the lurch.
 Don’t do that.
 You never know how useful those people might be to you.

 For example, your dream might fail and you might have to go back.
 Yes, that sounds unappetizing, but just because it’s not something you’d like to happen, you shouldn’t make sure it can’t happen.

 Don’t take what you’re doing for granted.
 Yes, I know, it’s a drag.
 But not everything can be rainbows and the sunshine.
-So make sure that before you call it quits, you’ve done your homework and you’re sure to end up on top.
+So make sure that before quitting your job, you’ve done your homework and you’re sure to end up on top.

 You’ll thank yourself for the preparation.
 For regret is a truly ugly thing.